Have questions? We're here.

 Argentine Antarctic Station Esperanza

-Sail the passage to the east side of the Antarctic Peninsula, which traverses the Antarctic Sound and runs northwest-to-southeast.
+You can try to sail the passage to the east side of the Antarctic Peninsula, which traverses the Antarctic Sound and runs northwest-to-southeast.
 Hope Bay and the Argentine Station Esperanza are located on the western side of the Sound.

 Brown Bluff

 Brown Bluff, a promontory on the Tabarin Peninsula, is located south of Hope Bay.
 Both of them might be possible landing sites.
-The Weddell Sea represents the center of the Peninsula´s Adélie penguin population.
+The Weddell Sea represents the center of the Peninsula´s Adélie Penguin population.

 Day 17-19: Antarctic Peninsula | South Shetland Islands